pavel-castornii/jeditermfx/README.md

 # Running the Application <a name="application"></a>

-The project contains demo application that shows how to use this library.
+The project contains a demo application that shows how to use this library.
 There are two ways to run the application.

 ## Using Maven <a name="application-maven"></a>